hiroshi-unno/coar/README.md

 1. Hiroshi Unno, Tachio Terauchi, and Eric Koskinen.
 Constraint-based Relational Verification.
 CAV 2021.

 1. Yuki Satake, Hiroshi Unno, and Hinata Yanagi.
 Probabilistic Inference for Predicate Constraint Satisfaction.
 AAAI 2020.

+## Acknowledgements

+We thank Hiroyuki Katsura and Philippe Heim for reporting bugs in PCSat and MuVal, respectively.
+We are also grateful to the organizer of termCOMP 2023, Akihisa Yamada, and participants Florian Frohn and Nils Lommen, as thanks to them, we were able to identify a bug in MuVal.